smncd/wallet-docker-compose/README.md

   Because of the way the "include" feature works, these will only work on anything that is inside the file it is defined in.
 - **My linter/IDE is really angry with this YAML!:**
   Some of the features used (`!override`) haven't been added to the linters yet.
 At the time of writing, [VSCode for example](https://github.com/microsoft/vscode-docker/issues/4523).
 Use `docker compose config` and `docker compose up --dry-run` to verify it yourself.
+- **I don't understand why I'm getting this error while building the docker images!:**
+  If you're getting errors that you think you shouldn't or doesn't make sense, you probably want to try running with the `--no-cache` flag, or clearing your docker build cache: `docker buildx prune`.

 ---